All Collections

 You can configure your global application settings for outbound calls over here.

-a.
-Outbound Voice Profile: Assign your application to an outbound voice profile.
+Assign your application to an outbound voice profile in order to make outbound calls.

 Did this answer your question?